I’ve been asked many times:

-An alluring price-earnings ratio (PER) can easily pull us as investors in, as can financial media that heavily focuses on net profit and its derivative.
+An alluring Price to Earnings (P/E) Ratio can easily pull us as investors in, as can financial media that heavily focuses on net profit and its derivative.
 However, relying upon these measures can lead us down the wrong path and lead to bad investing decisions.

 There are some companies with very creative accountants who decide how profits are reported.
 It is much easier to manipulate income statements than balance sheets or cash flow statements.